First French War of Religion (1562–1563): Tours

 Tours fell next to the royal army.
-Montpensier back in charge of his city had monks draw up a confession of faith which all inhabitants were to swear to uphold before witnesses or be put to death.
-On 17 July around 200 Protestants of the city were knocked out and then drowned in the Loire.
+Montpensier, back in charge of his city, had monks draw up a confession of faith which all inhabitants were to swear to uphold before witnesses or be put to death.
+On 17 July, around 200 Protestants of the city were knocked out and then drowned in the Loire.
 One notable of the city was disembowelled and had his head thrown into the Loire, while his heart was paraded around on a pole.

 Bourges

 The royal army then crossed the Loire for the purpose of an attack on Bourges.
 Bourges was put to siege on 19 August.
-The city boasted a strong garrison of around 3,500 men who enjoyed plentiful provisions, even with a garrison of this size however, the walls were of great length.
+The city boasted a strong garrison of around 3,500 men who enjoyed plentiful provisions; even with a garrison of this size, however, the walls were of great length.
 The royal artillery had now been augmented to around 30 pieces.
 While the siege was ongoing, Coligny succeeded in a surprise attack on a train of 6 large artillery pieces that was making its way towards Bourges while it was on the road from Chartres.
-He was however unable to bring back the artillery to Orléans as the draft animals had fled, so he had it burned in a large bonfire.
-This attack and the loss of the royal powder had the potential to reverse the fate of Bourges, however the siege was concluded before word of Coligny's coup arrived.
+He was, however, unable to bring back the artillery to Orléans as the draft animals had fled, so he had it burned in a large bonfire.
+This attack and the loss of the royal powder had the potential to reverse the fate of Bourges; however, the siege was concluded before word of Coligny's coup arrived.
 Bourges fell on 31 August for the royal cause, the culmination of a rapid series of conquests.
 The city was taken, not by military means but by negotiation, the Protestant commander the sieur d'Ivoy capitulating the city after an interview with Catherine in return for his troops departing in honour.
 He renounced his oath to Condé as part of the capitulation.
 The city itself paid an indemnity of 50,000 livres (pounds) in return for securing "life, property and liberty of conscience" to those of the city.
 While this was generally observed, the German mercenary commander did not abide by it.
 The capture of Bourges severed the Protestant forces on the Loire from their southern compatriots.
 It was a disaster for the Protestant war effort.
-Durot argues, it was Guise and not Navarre who was the architect of the victory at Bourges.
+Durot argues that it was Guise and not Navarre who was the architect of the victory at Bourges.